CSHL-comp-neuro-vision/website/_sources/2024/project_ideas.md.txt

 ## EJ Chichilnisky

-download Pillow data set, fit GLM. test if we can do better with some kind of subunit model fit (Shah 2020 paper)?
+1. Download Pillow data set.
+Fit GLM.
+Test if we can do better with some kind of subunit model fit (Shah 2020 paper)?

 ## John Serences